-Other compensation for James L. Ellis includes a monthly stipend for ongoing consultation services as well as serving as administrator of any potential employee complaint that might rise to the board of directors' level.
-The members of the Board received cash compensation for their service on the Board in 2023 and are reimbursed for out-of-pocket and travel expenses incurred in attending Board meetings.
+(1) Other compensation for James L. Ellis consists of a monthly stipend for ongoing consultation services as well as serving as administrator of any potential employee complaint that might rise to the Board of Directors' level.

-In January 2009, the Board, upon recommendation of the Board's Compensation Committee, who had sought outside counsel regarding revision of the Company's Board Compensation Plan, adopted the revised version of the revised WVV Board Member Compensation Plan.
-Under the terms of the Board Member Compensation Plan, any Board member may elect not to receive any or all of the compensation components.
-In February 2024, the Board revised the compensation for meetings.
-The basic elements of the revised plan are: \$1,000 yearly stipend for service on the Board, \$500 per Board meeting and \$200 per committee meeting.
-A set per diem for expenses associated with meeting attendance, as well as a yearly wine allowance were also approved.
-Under the terms of the Board Member Compensation Plan, any Board member may elect not to receive any or all of the compensation components.
-The Board also reserved the right to suspend the Board Member Compensation Plan at any time on the basis of prevailing economic conditions and their impact on the company:
+In January 2009, the Board, upon the recommendation of the Compensation Committee, who had sought outside counsel regarding revision of the Company's Board compensation plan, adopted the final version of the revised WVV Board Member Compensation Plan (as amended, the "Board Compensation Plan").
+The Board Compensation Plan was amended at the Board meeting in February 2024.
+Under the terms of the Board Compensation Plan, any Board member may elect not to receive any or all of the compensation associated with his/her service as a member of the Board.
+The Board also reserved the right to suspend the Board Compensation Plan at any time based on prevailing economic conditions and their impact on the Company.
+The Board Compensation Plan stipulates that each director will receive: (i) a \$1,000 yearly stipend for service on the Board; (ii) \$500 per Board meeting; and (iii) \$200 per committee meeting.
+Each member of the Board received cash compensation for their service on the Board in 2024 and were reimbursed for out-of-pocket and travel expenses incurred in attending Board meetings.

-1.11 Communications to the Board of Directors
+1.12 Communications to the Board of Directors

 The Board of Directors welcomes and encourages shareholders to share their thoughts regarding the Company.
-The Board of Directors has adopted a policy whereby all communications should first be directed to the Company's Secretary at Willamette Valley Vineyards, Inc., 8800 Enchanted Way SE, Turner, OR 97392.
-The Secretary will then distribute a copy of the communication to the Chairperson of the Board, the Chairperson of the Audit Committee and the Company's outside counsel.
+The Board of Directors has adopted a policy whereby all communications should first be directed to the Company's Secretary at Willamette Valley Vineyards, Inc., 8800 Enchanted Way SE, Turner, Oregon 97392.
+If appropriate, the Secretary will then distribute a copy of the communication to the Chairperson of the Board, the Chairperson of the Audit Committee and the Company's outside counsel.
 Based on the input and decision of these persons, along with the entire Board of Directors if it is deemed necessary, the Company will respond to the communication.
 Shareholders should not communicate directly with any other individual officer or director unless requested to do so.
+Furthermore, the Secretary will not distribute any communications if the communication is primarily commercial in nature, if it relates to an improper or irrelevant topic, or if it is unduly hostile, threatening, illegal or otherwise inappropriate.

-1.12 Code of Ethics
+1.13 Code of Conduct and Ethics

-The Company has adopted a code of ethics applicable to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, which is a "code of ethics" as defined by applicable SEC rules.
-A copy of the Company's Code of Business Conduct and Ethics is posted on the Company's web site, www.wvv.com.
-Amendments to the Company's Code of Business Conduct and Ethics or any grant of a waiver from a provision of the Company's Code of Business Conduct and Ethics requiring disclosure under applicable SEC rules, if any, will be disclosed on the Company website.
-Any person may request a copy of the Company's Code of Business Conduct and Ethics, at no cost, by writing to the Company at the following address:
+The Company has adopted a Code of Conduct and Ethics applicable to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+A copy of the Company's Code of Conduct and Ethics is posted on the Company's website, www.wvv.com.
+Amendments to the Company's Code of Conduct and Ethics or any grant of a waiver from a provision of the Company's Code of Conduct and Ethics SEC rules, if any, will be disclosed on the Company website.
+Any person may request a copy of the Company's Code of Conduct and Ethics, at no cost, by writing to the Company at the following address:

-Willamette Valley Vineyards, Inc. Attention: Corporate Secretary 8800 Enchanted Way SE Turner, OR 97392
+Willamette Valley Vineyards, Inc. Attention: Corporate Secretary 8800 Enchanted Way SE Turner, Oregon 97392